-You can hike up the magnificent Table Mountain, or take the cable car to the top.
+Hike up the magnificent Table Mountain or take a cable car to the top.
 Once you’ve soaked in the breath-taking view, you can choose to abseil your way down.
-Surfing lessons, shark cage diving and sky-diving are also on many tourists’ “bucket lists”, and Cape Town’s mountain ranges make for great mountain-biking too.
+Surfing lessons, shark cage diving, and sky-diving are also on many tourists’ “bucket lists”, and Cape Town’s mountain ranges make for great mountain-biking too.

 Beach and Ocean Adventures

 Although the water may be just a little cold, Cape Town has plenty of beautiful beaches to visit, each with its own unique atmosphere.
-If you are really keen to explore the waters you can dive with the sharks or take a tour to Cape Point Peninsula where you will have a chance to swim with the penguins at Boulders Beach.
+If you are really keen to explore the waters, you can dive with sharks or take a tour to Cape Point Peninsula where you will have a chance to swim with penguins at Boulders Beach.

-Cape Town has many iconic sites which makes for great photograph opportunities.
-Take a boat trip to Seal Island, visit the celebrated Robben Island and of stand on top of the world-renowned Table Mountain, reaching it either by foot or cable car.
+Cape Town has many iconic sites which make for great photograph opportunities.
+Take a boat trip to Seal Island, visit the celebrated Robben Island, and go paragliding off Lion’s Head.
 A convenient and fun way to see more of what the city has to offer is to take the Hop-on, Hop-off City Tour bus.
 You will also have a chance to do some shopping and enjoy fine dining at the V&A Waterfront or at one of the many local food markets.

 Cape Town has something for everyone.
-If you’re not really a city slicker and prefer to discover what nature has to offer, you can experience an African Safari at Aquila Safari – a “Big 5” private game reserve with animals such as the springbok, lion, cape porcupine, olive baboon, leopard, and African elephant.
-The Cape Point at the tip of the Cape Peninsula lies within a nature reserve within the Table Mountain National Park which is a World Heritage Site.
-Cape Point is a nature enthusiast’s paradise with many buck, baboons, Cape Mountain Zebras, birds and a variety of flora and fauna unique to the area.
+If you’re not really a city slicker and prefer to discover what nature has to offer, you can experience an African Safari at Aquila Safari, a “Big 5” private game reserve with animals such as springboks, lions, Cape porcupines, olive baboons, leopards, and African elephants.
+Cape Point at the tip of the Cape Peninsula is a nature reserve that lies within the Table Mountain National Park, which is a World Heritage Site.
+Cape Point is a nature enthusiast’s paradise with many buck, baboons, Cape Mountain Zebras, birds, and a variety of flora and fauna unique to the area.